ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 0.9.83.1 (8th March 2018) =
+* Fixed: Pagebuilder contents not shows on custom home page #1794
+* Added: Header hook added `ampforwp_advance_header_layout_options`
+* Fixed: Load admin files only in admin pages #1799
+* Fixed: Conflict with WP bakery pagebuilder #1783
+* Fixed: Slide in Menu break in RTL mode #1825
+* Fixed: Validation issue in loops due to empty attributes #1795
+* Fixed: Featrued Image connected Properly with Swift theme #1733
+* Fixed: Changed the disqus.php to disqus.html to pass authentication #1788
+* Added: CSS styling for Loop on shop page #1803
+* Fixed: Facebook comments not work in swift #1789
+* Fixed: Style AMP Category module in Footer swift #1790
+* Fixed: Load aq_resizer only in AMP #1805
+* Fixed: Proper markup for Pinterest in Design3 and Swift #1793
+* Fixed: Proper url for vk

 = 0.9.83 (03rd March 2018) =
 * Added: Ability to add amp-carousel and amp-selector directly into WYSIWYG Editor #1588
 * Fixed: Debug error caused by Playbuzz Sanitizer #1674